A research-based workshop proven to change bias-driven behaviors.

-The goal of this ground-breaking program is to change biased behavior, resulting in improved outcomes for women and improved workplace climates.
+The goal of this ground-breaking program is to change biased behavior, resulting in more inclusive workplace climates.

-Breaking the Bias Habit® is a program for both men and women who work in human resource, talent development, or diversity and inclusion roles.
+Breaking the Bias Habit® is a program for people who work in human resource, talent development, or diversity and inclusion roles.
 Participants are at the mid-level and come from any and all industries.
 This program is especially appropriate for any manager who works with and/or supervises women.